-Required competition categories are mandatory categories that each delegate must participate, in order to be considered for the title of Miss, Ms., or Mrs. North Carolina Plus America.
+Required competition categories are mandatory categories that each delegate must participate, in order to be considered for the title of Teen, Miss, Ms., or Mrs. North Carolina Plus America.
 The pageant night competition consists of three (3) categories.

 50% OF TOTAL SCORE